 This will age me, but I remember the old days of Search Engine Optimization (SEO).
 In the 2000s and even the early part of the 2010s, an organized group of people with a grudge could work together to redefine a word or a name and “teach” Google to point traffic searching that term to go somewhere they chose.
 Don’t believe me?
 Ask Rick Santorum.

 Times have changed; with AI and more advanced algorithms, Google is no longer so easily tricked.
 Indeed, it has gotten pretty difficult to rank for desirable terms.
 That leads to the question, does SEO even matter anymore for professional services companies?

 This would be a short blog if the answer was no. Good news, the answer is yes.
 Let’s discuss.

 SEO = Content

 One way to think about SEO is that it is a manifestation of content.
 When you create content, particularly content about the work you do, you are basically throwing keywords that identify your expertise into the universe.
 If you are already creating content, you might as well understand, plan, and measure the SEO implementations of the work you are doing.

 Want to know a secret?
 This article is doing just what I am talking about.
 This is a piece of content that is created both to inform you about this topic (are you feeling informed?) and also to establish our credibility in discussing SEO.
-It identifies recruiting firms, bookkeeping services, and professional service firms as target audiences and establishes our location as the DC area and more specifically Bethesda, Maryland.
+It identifies recruiting firms, bookkeeping services, and professional service firms as target audiences and establishes our location as the Washington DC area and more specifically Bethesda, Maryland.

 Do you want to integrate blog creation and SEO into your marketing strategy but you aren’t sure where to start?
 Let us help you.
 At Spring Insight, we work with professionals services (particularly those with recognized subject matter experts) to share their message online.
 Let’s set up a time to discuss how we can help you.